MicrosoftDocs/sql-docs/docs/azure-data-studio/download.md

 Download and install the latest release, the *September GA Release*:

 > [!NOTE]
-> If you're updating from SQL Operations Studio and want to keep your settings, keyboard shortcuts, or code snippets, see [Import user settings](#import-user-settings).
+> If you're updating from SQL Operations Studio and want to keep your settings, keyboard shortcuts, or code snippets, see [Move user settings](#Move-user-settings).

 |Platform|Download|Release date| Version |
 |:---|:---|:---|:---|